Cpreza24/videogame-library-front-end/README.md

 # Videogame Library App

 ## An app to log videogames or consoles and stores them in a mongoDB database.
-Uses React for the fron-end and Express for the back-end
+Uses React for the fron-end and Express for the back-end.
+[Try it out here](https://videogame-library.netlify.app/)

 ## Technologies